Drexel University: Drexel University Sacramento

 On January 5, 2009, Drexel University opened the Center for Graduate Studies in Sacramento, California.
 Eventually renamed Drexel University Sacramento upon the addition of an undergraduate program in business administration, the campus also offered an Ed.D. program in Educational Leadership and Management and master's degree programs in Business Administration, Finance, Higher Education, Human Resource Development, Public Health, and Interdepartmental Medical Science.
 On March 5, 2015, Drexel University announced the closure of the Sacramento campus, with an 18-month "phase out" period designed to allow current students to complete their degrees.

 Student life

-Student government

-The Undergraduate Student Government Association of Drexel University works with administrators to solve student problems and tries to promote communication between the students and the administration.

 Graduate Students Association

 The Graduate Student Association "advocates the interests and addresses concerns of graduate students at Drexel; strives to enhance graduate student life at the University in all aspects, from academic to campus security; and provides a formal means of communication between graduate students and the University community".

-Campus Activities Board

-The Campus Activities Board (CAB) is an undergraduate, student-run event planning organization.
-CAB creates events for the undergraduate population.
-To assist with planning and organization, the Campus Activities Board is broken down into 5 committees: Special Events, Traditions, Marketing, Culture and Discovery, and Performing and Fine Arts.

 Jewish life on campus

 Drexel has an approximate Jewish population of 5% and has both a Chabad House and a Hillel.
 Both provide services to Jewish and non-Jewish students at Drexel.
-Due to the recent influx of Orthodox Jewish students the Chabad now has its own daily kosher meal plan.
-The Hillel also has hot kosher food but only on select nights.
+Due to an increase in the number of Orthodox Jewish students, the Hillel offers hot kosher food Monday through Thursday.
 There is also an eruv which is jointly managed by Jewish students from Drexel and the University of Pennsylvania.